 Without a fully integrated CRM, you may find yourself entering customer data into all your applications separately.
 Not only is this a waste of time, but it also opens up all kinds of issues.
 It’s unlikely that each entry is going to include comprehensive data on your customers.
 Your current team might be used to going to one source for purchase history and another source for billing information.
 But this gets complicated when you hire new team members.
 Instead of teaching the quirks and workarounds of your current system, you could simply adopt an integrated CRM.

 A CRM as part of an ERP solution provides complete customer data in one place.
 It allows for quick user access when customer data is needed for shipping, billing or marketing purposes.

-Since ERPs are predominantly aimed at businesses that manage goods, inventory management inevitably plays a large role in the system.
+Since ERP systems are predominantly aimed at businesses that manage goods, inventory management inevitably plays a large role in the system.
 Inventory management solutions give users more control and visibility over stock.
-But just like the modules above, inventory management works best as part of a larger multi-functional ERP.
+But just like the modules above, inventory management works best as part of a larger multi-functional ERP system.

 When this is the case, inventory software exchanges data with manufacturing, distribution, sales and customer records.
 This gives greater visibility of the supply chain and helps users predict issues, such as late delivery due to low inventory levels, with greater accuracy.
 Inventory management software can also forecast demand with the help of analytics tools.
 This can assist with determining the best sales tactics for certain products during certain parts of the year.